Red Bank Catholic High School: Origin of school nickname

-Academics

 Athletics

-The Red Bank Catholic High School Caseys compete in Division A Central of the Shore Conference, an athletic conference comprised of private and public high schools in Monmouth and Ocean counties along the Jersey Shore.
+The Red Bank Catholic High School Caseys compete in Division A Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 606 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group II for public schools).
-The school was classified by the NJSIAA as Non-Public Group III for football for 2018–2020.
+The school was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.

 The school participates with Donovan Catholic High School in a joint ice hockey team in which St. Rose High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 Red Bank Catholic offers numerous sports for every season of the year.

 The boys cross country running team won the Non-Public Group B state championship in 1968, 1972 and 1996.

 The girls' gymnastics team has won the team state championship in 1975–1977, 1980, 1996, 2001, 2002 and 2014–16; the 11 titles are the most of any school in the state.

 The girls' outdoor track and field team won the Group IV state championship in 1975, won the Non-Public Group A title in 1987-1990 and 1992, and won the Non-Public B title in 1997.
-The program's 7 state titles are tied for the fifth-most in the state.
+The program's seven state titles are tied for the seventh-most in the state.